 While doctors aren't sure what causes tinnitus, there are some theories that explore whether diet and lack of proper nutrition can be contributors.

-In those cases, if diet is a factor, the likely culprits are vitamins E, D, and B12, but there are no hard medical facts to support this theory.
+In those cases, if the diet is a factor, the likely culprits are vitamins E, D, and B12, but there are no hard medical facts to support this theory.

 When it comes to vitamin deficiencies and ailments such as tinnitus, the results are too mixed to establish certainty because the cause is unclear.